-These condensed interim consolidated financial statements have been prepared assuming the Company will continue as a going concern.
-As shown in the accompanying condensed interim consolidated financial statements, the Company has had no revenues and has incurred an accumulated loss of \$20,163,397 through June 30, 2011.
+The accompanying condensed interim consolidated financial statements have been prepared under the assumption that the Company will continue as a going concern.
+The Company is an exploration stage company and has incurred losses since its inception.
+As shown in the accompanying condensed interim consolidated financial statements, the Company has had no revenues and has incurred an accumulated loss of \$22,012,272 through September 30, 2011.
+However, the Company has sufficient cash at September 30, 2011 to fund normal operations for the next 12 months.

+The Company's ability to continue as a going concern is dependent upon the discovery of economically recoverable mineral reserves, the ability to obtain necessary financing to complete development and fund operations and future production or proceeds from their disposition.
+Additionally, the current capital markets and general economic conditions in the United States and Canada are significant obstacles to raising the required funds.
 These factors raise doubt about the Company's ability to continue as a going concern.
-The ability of the Company to continue as a going concern is dependent upon the discovery of economically recoverable mineral reserves, the ability to obtain necessary financing to complete development and fund operations and future production or proceeds from their disposition.
-Management is actively targeting sources of additional financing and while the Company has been successful in raising funds in the past, there can be no assurance that it will be able to do so in the future.